algorithmiaio/sample-apps/recipes/Sitemap-2-AnalyzeURL/readme.md

 # Crawl, Scrape, and Analyze Websites

-The [Analyze URL](https://algorithmia.com/algorithms/web/AnalyzeURL) from Algorithmia is a useful tool for developers that need a straight-forward to scrape a single web pages, and consistently extract structured data from any URL.
+The [Analyze URL microservice](https://algorithmia.com/algorithms/web/AnalyzeURL) from Algorithmia is a useful tool for developers that need a straight-forward to scrape a single web pages, and consistently extract structured data from any URL.

 Analyze URL works as a simple API endpoint that’s always on and available.